 Certain modern motorcycle a.c. generating replacements have a history of reliability issues, can be noisy, and cruising speed output may be little if any better than with the original d.c. generator.

 In addition click Lucas dynamos and charging system (Matchless-clueless) for an excellent practical guide for fettling your electrics.
 Written with bikes in mind but much is relevant to cars and other dynamo systems as well.
 (Why reinvent the wheel?)

-If your query is not answered above, please ask your question via this form:
+If your query is not answered above, you may put your question using this form: